Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlServerAdvancedDataSecurityPolicy.md

 ```

 ## DESCRIPTION
-The **Get-AzSqlServerAdvancedDataSecurityPolicy** cmdlet retrives the Advanced Data Security policy of a server.
+The **Get-AzSqlServerAdvancedDataSecurityPolicy** cmdlet retrieves the Advanced Data Security policy of a server.

 ## EXAMPLES